wurmlab/genevalidator/README.md

 #### Related projects
 [GeneValidatorApp](https://github.com/IsmailM/GeneValidatorApp) - A Web App wrapper for GeneValidator.

-[GeneValidatorApp-API](https://github.com/IsmailM/GeneValidatorApp-API) - An easy to use API for GeneValidatorApp to allow you to use the power of GeneValidator within your web applications.
+[GeneValidatorApp-API](https://github.com/IsmailM/GeneValidatorApp-API) - An easy to use API for GeneValidatorApp to allow you to use GeneValidator within your web applications.

 ### Validations